mauriciosoares/core.js/README.md

 };
 ```

-To start this module in your main file:
+To start this module in your core file:

 ```js
 import { Core } from "@eroc/core";